softprops/again/README.md

 <br />

 A goal of any operation should be a successful outcome.
-This crate gives operations a better chance at achiving that.
+This crate gives operations a better chance at achieving that.

 ## 📦 install

 In your Cargo.toml file, add the following under the `[dependencies]` heading